charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 ### DZI Images Metadata Objects Array `siteDziImages`

 The HanscrollViewer class requires that an array of DZI image metadata object literals exist referenced by a variable named `siteDziImages`.
-Eash DZI image metadata object literal defines necessary information about each scroll image that can be displayed in the current website.
+Each DZI image metadata object literal defines the necessary information about each scroll image that can be displayed in the current website.

 In the demonstration website the `siteDziImages` array is defined in the HandscrollViewerDemo1DziImages.js file.
 The beginning of the array is shown below: